Do You Like My Tight Sweater?

 The album's first single, "Fun for Me", was used on the soundtrack of the 1997 film Batman and Robin, and was used as the theme for a Lucky Strike advertisement in Spain.
-The video, "Fun for Me" was inspired by Batman & Robin and directed by Bill Fishman.
+The video for "Fun for Me" was inspired by Batman & Robin and directed by Bill Fishman.

 The album was certified silver by the British Phonographic Industry in July 2013, for UK sales exceeding 60,000 copies.